pramodoutlook/DevOps-Essentials/Lab 3.md

 ## Configuring Jenkins server and Installing Tomcat onto Jenkin's Server for Deploying our Application.

+###  Objective:
+The objective of this lab is to configure Jenkins to build and deploy applications.
+It includes Setting up Jenkins, installing necessary plugins and configuring Jenkins to build Maven projects, and Installing Tomcat Server.

 ### Task 1: Configure Jenkins Server

 Initially, Copy the **private key** from **Jump Server** to the **Jenkins Server** & **Docker Server**. so, that we can SSH from **Jenkins Server** to **Docker Server** and viseversa.